fletchjp/MERG-Arduino-Software/EVENTS.md

 Back to [README](README.md).

+## September 2021 ##

+I have been able to get the CBUS long message codes running and exchanging text messages.
+I now need also to update my codes to keep up with some changes in the Arduino CBUS libraries, affecting also the DUE codes.

 ## August 2021

 I have added a set of analog buttons to the TOTEM equipment and modified the CBUS CANTOTEM code to read them.